Mohammed-Codez/particle-space/README.md

 This space simulator uses atoms that are predefined in code as a list.
 This documentation will show how to use it, as well as some tricks that will be implemented.
 For now, there will only be a few tricks.

 **NOTE:** I'm just an indie guy who likes making silly projects for fun.
 It's not meant for research on space as there are unreal circumstances like atoms having a weight of 1 something.
+And also, I didn't put up the website, so keep in mind that the source code is available, not the website.

 ## Versions